+- Help in class?

 - Listen to readers?

 - Volunteer in our library?

 - Help on a school trip?

-Share your expertise with the children in one of our topics?
+- Share your expertise with the children?

+- Mystery readers

-Please make sure you talk to your class rep. and/or teachers and attend one of our new helper induction sessions.
+Please make sure you talk to your class rep. and/or teachers

 Year 6 holiday reading list